Tin Boats: As Light As A Feather

 Maintaining Your Aluminum Boat: As Easy As 1,2,3

 - Manage corrosion by washing saltwater off the whole boat using freshwater and gentle eco-friendly soap

 - Keep your boat clean and dry when in storage

-- At least twice a season, lift your hull off the floor to check for damage underneath
+- At least twice a season, look under the hull to check for damage underneath

 - Check the rivets (if you have a riveted hull) or welds for any wear or signs of damage at the start of each season